codefresh-io/cap-docs.codefresh.io/_docs/integrations/github-actions.md

 You can connect any external solution to Codefresh, and have it take care of common CI tasks such as building/testing/scanning source code, while Codefresh GitOps is still responsible for the deployment.

-### The Codefresh GitHub Action
+### Codefresh Marketplace GitHub Action

-To accommodate the integration between GitHub Actions and Codefresh, we have created a dedicated action that you can find at [https://github.com/marketplace/actions/csdp-report-image](https://github.com/marketplace/actions/csdp-report-image).
+To accommodate the integration between GitHub Actions and Codefresh, we have created a dedicated action in the [Codefresh marketplace](https://github.com/marketplace/actions/csdp-report-image).
+You can

 Use the action in the following manner: